Pooja Bedi: Debut in reality shows and beyond (2006–2020)

 In 2000, she compiled and edited Timepass, the memoirs of her mother Protima Bedi.
 She has been a columnist with the Times of India, the Hindustan Times, and MiD DAY newspapers, and has written articles for numerous publications, including L'officiel, Femina and The Week.

 In 2006, Bedi appeared in Jhalak Dikhhla Jaa in its first season followed by Fear Factor: Khatron Ke Khiladi.
 In 2007, Bedi along with Hanif Hilal appeared in Nach Baliye.
 In 2011, Bedi was a celebrity contestant in the fifth season of the Indian version of the reality TV show Big Brother, Bigg Boss.
 She was evicted after surviving for 8 weeks in the house, which was Day 56 (27 November).

 Personal life

-Bedi married Farhan Furniturewala a Gujarati, whom she met in 1990.
+Bedi married Farhan Furniturewala a Khoja Gujarati Muslim, whom she met in 1990.
 They were married 6 May 1994 and Bedi converted to Islam upon marriage taking up the name Noorjahan.
 They have two children, including Alaya Furniturewala.
 Bedi and Farhan divorced in 2003.
 In February 2019, Bedi became engaged to Maneck Contractor.